bcgsc/pori/docs/graphkb/loading_data.md

     [Attribution-NonCommercial 4.0 International](https://dev.drugbank.com/guides/faqs#usage)

-    Drug Definitions and relationships along with cross references to the FDA drugs list are loaded from the XML database dumps of DrugBank
+    Drug Definitions and relationships along with cross references to the FDA drugs list are loaded from the XML database dumps of DrugBank.

 - ![logo](https://m.ensembl.org/img/ensembl_logo.png)